Albert0i/crud-mongodb/README.md

 ### Prologue
 Being dominated by uncertainity and randomness, *life*, per se, is only a game of unpredictability.
 Watching carriages come and go in the city, you may easily come to conclusion that they are just too many.
-In case of urgency, you will be much agitated by the unavailability even though you double the fare.
+In case of urgency, you will be much agitated by the unavailability even though reluctantly you double the fare.

 It's said that ["time and tide wait for no man"](https://dictionary.cambridge.org/dictionary/english/time-and-tide-wait-for-no-man) and ["The gods send nuts to those who have no teeth"](https://www.oxfordreference.com/display/10.1093/acref/9780199539536.001.0001/acref-9780199539536-e-921).
-At a certain point, any further physical or mental exertion render a fruitless naught, i will say it's a matter of time, it's a matter of chance...
+At a certain point, any further physical or mental exertion yield fruitless and infertile naught, i would like to say that it's a matter of time, it's a matter of chance...

 ### I. Introduction